 The Group leases premises under cancellable and non-cancellable operating lease arrangements.
 The cancellable leases can be terminated by payment of up to one month's rental as a cancellation fee.
-The total value of lease payments recognised in the profit and loss is £42,591 (2017: £37,188).
+The total value of lease payments recognised in profit or loss is £50,894 (2018: £42,591).